 Because of this, they also tend to retain family ties – both with the living and the dead though they do have one curious ability, for Sentient skeletons are able to enter a trance like state at will, and often do so when either commanded to by their ‘creator’ when working at a particular task so to the undead it feels as if they are in a kind of dream – and cannot clearly recall what they did during this state.

 As workers or soldiers, they are extremely effective for they feel no pain, nor hunger or thirst, and will last for several hundred years in a dry climate if well maintained, making them an incredibly effective workforce (as unlike mindless skeletons, sentient skeletons can use their full intelligence when in ‘work mode’ and remember where they left off, so in a way live two separate lives – one with the remnants of their human personality, and another dreamline state).

 There is no way to physically tell the difference between a mindless skeleton and a sentient one other than gait and demeanor (mindless skeletons move in a jerky, stiff manner, while animated skeletons move like they did in life, and individuals can be recognized by their gait and mannerisms).

 The flesh feels no pain and helps to bind the skeletons form together at the cost of social acceptance and hygiene..
-In the Land of the Dead, the newly dead have their flesh boiled away and the bones treated for longevity before animation takes place (sentient skeletons can only be animated within 7 days of their death) while criminals are animated in their flesh,and are ‘treated’ at a separate location – condemned to suffer and toil without the ability to ‘turn off’ when working, and feel constantly hungry and constantly thirsty.
+In the Land of the Dead, the newly dead once had their flesh boiled away and the bones treated for longevity before the actual animation takes place (sentient skeletons can only be animated within 7 days of their death) while criminals were animated in their flesh,and are ‘treated’ at a separate location – condemned to suffer and toil without the ability to ‘turn off’ when working, and feel constantly hungry and constantly thirsty.